aarontran/snr-filaments/rsch-notes.md

 Guess: the error from overshooting the peak location, will be kind of large.
 Possibly larger than that from shifting the profile around.

+Brian short discussion:
-Quantifying Si line emission: one way is to give an "equivalent width" (e.g. as in Winkler 2014).
+* Quantifying Si line emission: one way is to give an "equivalent width" (e.g. as in Winkler 2014).

-Splines -- yeah, fitting is better.
+* Splines -- yeah, fitting is better.
 But you can try...

 New energy band mosaics